-Erin Virtue enters her third season as an assistant coach at the University of Michigan.
+Erin Virtue completed her third season as an assistant coach at the University of Michigan.
 She joined the Wolverines after spending the previous four seasons at the University of Cincinnati (2007-10).

-Virtue coached sophomore setter Lexi Dannemiller, who was a two-time Big Ten Setter of the Week and ended the season with the third-most assists in U-M history (1,622) while helping the Wolverines to a national semifinal appearance in 2012.
+Virtue coached junior setter Lexi Dannemiller in each of her three seasons in Ann Arbor.
+Dannemiller, who was a two-time Big Ten Setter of the Week each of the past two seasons and an All-Big Ten Freshman team selection in 2011, ended her sophomore campaign with the third-most assists in U-M history (1,622) while helping the Wolverines to a national semifinal appearance.
 In her first season at Michigan, Virtue helped recruit the 12th-best class in the country, according to PrepVolleyball.com.
-She coached Dannemiller, then a freshman, who was a four-time Big Ten Freshman of the Week honoree and an All-Big Ten Freshman team selection.
-Virtue is a three-time recipient of the "30 Under 30" award, presented by the American Volleyball Coaches Association to honor up-and-coming coaching talents at all levels.
+Virtue also is a three-time recipient of the "30 Under 30" award, presented by the American Volleyball Coaches Association to honor up-and-coming coaching talents at all levels.
 She is one of three to earn the honor on three occasions.

 During her time at Cincinnati, she helped the Bearcats to a 101-36 in four seasons.
 Virtue was responsible for coaching the setters and liberos at Cincinnati, mentoring setter Annie Fesl, who ended her career with the second-most assists in program history (5,746), to three All-Big East selections.
 She helped put together top-30 recruiting classes in 2008 and 2009, according to PrepVolleyball.com, while helping the Bearcats earn "Highest Honorable Mention" honors from the website for their 2010 class.

 Virtue spent the 2006 season at Loyola (Chicago), working the setters while handling recruiting and training organization before joining the Cincinnati sidelines in 2007.